 Varieties of rice in Iran include gerde, domsia, champa, doodi (smoked rice), Lenjan (from Lenjan County), Tarom (from Tarom County), anbarbu, and others.The following table includes three primary methods of cooking rice in Iran.

-Chelow is plain rice served as an accompaniment to a stew or kebab, while polow is rice mixed with something.
+Chelow is plain rice served as an accompaniment to a stew or kebab, while Polow is rice mixed with something.
 They are, however, cooked in the same way.
 Rice is prepared by soaking in salted water and then boiling it.
 The parboiled rice (called chelow) is drained and returned to the pot to be steamed.
 This method results in an exceptionally fluffy rice with the rice grains separated and not sticky.
 A golden rice crust, called tadig, is created at the bottom of the pot.
 Tadig is served plain, with thin bread or slices of potato.
-Meat, vegetables, nuts and fruits are sometimes added in layers or completely mixed with the chelow and then steamed.
-When chelow is in the pot, the heat is reduced and a piece of thick cloth or towel is place on top of the pot to absorb excess steam.
+Meat, vegetables, nuts, and fruits are sometimes added in layers or completely mixed with the chelow and then steamed.
+When chelow is in the pot, the heat is reduced and a piece of thick cloth or towel is placed on top of the pot to absorb excess steam.

-Some popular polos are polo chirin, which is made with saffron, raisins, almonds and orange; adas polo, made with lentils and meat; and shekar polo, a very sweet dish prepared with honey, sugar almonds and pistachio.
-Wheat bread is considered the poor mans alternative to rice, but still comes in many different varieties.
+Some popular polos are polo chirin, which is made with saffron, raisins, almonds and orange; adas polo, made with lentils and meat; and Shekar polo, a very sweet dish prepared with honey, sugar almonds and pistachio.
+Wheat bread is considered the poor mans alternative to rice but still comes in many different varieties.

 Rice that is cooked almost the same as kateh, but at the start, ingredients that can be cooked thoroughly with the rice (such as grains and beans) are added.
-While making kateh, the heat is reduced to minimum when the rice and other ingredients are almost cooked.
+While making kateh, the heat is reduced to a minimum when the rice and other ingredients are almost cooked.
 If kept long enough on the stove without burning and over-cooking, dami and kateh can also produce tadig.
 A special form of dami is tachin, which is a mixture of yogurt, chicken (or lamb) and rice, plus saffron and egg yolks.